allenporter/nano-gpt/README.md

 ![Screenshot Training Log](artifacts/train-log.png)

+Note that in this training run, hellaswag was not evaluated on the entire dataset and so the results are higher than expected.
+I recommend adjusting the hellaswag evaluation steps to evaluate the entire dataset for future runs.

 ## Sampling from a checkpoint

 This is an example of sampling from the trained model chekpoint after 10B tokens.